 It would be nice if treating mental illness was as simple as popping a pill and carrying on with life.
 But of course life (and mental illness) doesn't work that way.
 Managing a chronic mental illness means drawing on multiple different tools and trying to build up the toolbox as much as possible.
 My evolving… Continue reading Managing Mental Illness Requires More Than One Tool

 Wouldn't it be nice if the treatment of depression was simple?
 Unfortunately, there's nothing simple about depression treatment in the real world.
 Treatment-resistant depression (TRD) refers to illness that hasn't respond to trials of adequate duration and dosage of at least two antidepressants.
-It may be that treatment didn't work in the first place, or… Continue reading Treatment-Resistant Depression: When What’s Supposed to Work Doesn’t
+It's important that previous medication trials be long enough that you're actually… Continue reading Treatment-Resistant Depression: When What’s Supposed to Work Doesn’t

 I love Canada, but sometimes we're a little behind.
 Drug approval by Health Canada is slower than in the US, and fewer clinical trials are done here.
 I'd be really interested in trying out ketamine, but it doesn't have Health Canada approval for use in depression, there are no clinical trials in my neck of… Continue reading Ketamine for Treatment-Resistant Depression

 Would you have guessed that Botox could help with treatment-resistant depression?
 Probably not, but read on to find out about my experience with it.
-I'm not a cosmetic procedures kind of gal, and Botox was never on my wish list.
+I'm not a cosmetic procedures kind of gal, and Botox (botulinum toxin) was never on my wish list.
 Power to others if that's what works for them, but given that I can't even be bothered putting on makeup most of the time, all things physical appearance-related don't rank very high on my priority list.
-The research on… Continue reading Getting Botox for Depression
+The… Continue reading Getting Botox for Depression